-As depth of field is an issue on larger pieces, it is usually best to have larger items (such as koshirae) be perpendicular to the camera.
+As depth of field is an issue on larger pieces, it is usually best to have larger items (such as koshirae) arranged so that they are being photographed perpendicular to the camera lens's axis.
 Methods similar to those listed above can be used to facilitate this.
 The author has had good luck using composite blocks of felt to support koshirae for photography.